Filing the Georgia Articles of Organization is Easy!

 - Federal: Use the U.S. Small Business Administration (SBA) guide to federal business licenses and permits.

-- State: Apply for or learn more about licenses, permits, and registration with Georgia's Business Licenses website.
+- State: Apply for or learn more about licenses, permits, and registration with Georgia's Secretary of State website.

 - Local: Contact your local county clerk and ask about local licenses and permits.